Zoophish/planetset-docs/docs/instancing.md

 The collection used to randomly select objects from to instance.

 **Center**
-The position of the population.
+The central position of the population.

 **Radius**
-The range of the population.
+The extent of the population region (from the center).

 **Seed**
 Seeds the randomization of the instance distribution.

 **Clip to Camera**